helen-mark/ask_me/README.md

-The csv directories contain email and phonecall data.
+The csv_calls and csv_mail directories must contain email and phonecall data.
 To start working with MCP system we need the raw data to be assigned tags.

 Run process_csv_data.py to start preprocessing (assigning tags and short summary to each text).
 This process is to be scheduled to systematically preprocess all newly obtained raw texts.